When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 PureVPN has been under the privacy spotlight, with questions about its practices.
 In response, they've taken a step towards transparency by initiating an independent audit to verify their zero-logs policy.
 Our Score: 2/10

 Evaluating the trustworthiness of a VPN relies on understanding how your data is handled and protected.
-In this context, two critical factors to consider are the VPN's background and the jurisdiction it operates in.
+In this context, two critical factors to consider are the VPN's background and the jurisdiction in which it operates.
 Now, let's explore how these factors relate to PureVPN.

 Where Is PureVPN Based?